andreyground2000/RealHome/README.md

 # RealHome
-Presentation of adaptive and responsive layout
+Presentation of adaptive and responsive layout.

+Nowdays is very important for web applications to support mobile devices.
+In this project, you can see how your site will look in different screen resolutions.